 They focused on an immediate problem and provided a solution.

-The Lesson: Focus on the ways your product can solve your prospects’ pain points, needs and challenges.
+The Lesson: Focus on the ways your product can solve your target market prospects’ pain points, needs and challenges.

 An American company which manufactures activity trackers, FitBit launched a new personal training app and premium service called Smart Coach, which integrated with the user’s existing FitBit.
 The objectives of the launch were simple: boost brand awareness and increase subscription revenue.